 Besides the obvious problem of exceeding the designed snow load capacity of your roof, excessive snow accumulation is often a serious problem when it comes to ice damming, too.
 As all homes are continuously heated throughout the winter, a portion of that heat conducts through ceilings and consequently warms the roof surface (by radiation, convection and conduction).
 Snow works well as an insulator and it insulates the roof surface from the outside freeze, which means it's warmer under the snow than it is on the top.
 With enough snow accumulation, the roof surface will warm much easier to a point where melting snow on the bottom layer becomes possible.
 This melt will flow down and away until it passes the heated zone of the home.
 There, it can freeze along the roof edge creating an ice dam.

-Worse, a heavy, all-at-once dumping of snow from a winter storm - as mentioned earlier - can cover roof exhaust vents quickly.
-Normally, vents are able to passively clear themselves of snow by exhausting residual heat, melting away snow from normal accumulations and maintaining an open exhaust for air flow.
+Worse, a heavy, all-at-once dumping of snow from a winter storm - as mentioned earlier - can quickly cover roof exhaust vents and other heat sources like skylights.
+Normally, heat sources are able to passively clear themselves, melting away snow from normal accumulations and maintaining an open exhaust for air flow.
 With a heavy dumping of snow, it's a different story: exhaust vents become blocked off, cutting off all air flow and resulting in rapidly increasing attic space temperatures.
 As the attic temperature increases, so does the roof surface temperature, until snow beings to melt and the ice dam begins to form.

 How Does the Leak Actually Occur?

+Asphalt shingle roofs are the most common style of lapped roofing in the North.
 Any 'lapped' roof system is designed to shed water in one direction only.
-Asphalt shingle roofs are the most common style of lapped roofing in the North.
-An ice dam will prevent water from flowing freely off the roof, causing ponding and forcing water under shingle laps during freeze expansion.
+An ice dam will prevent water from flowing freely off the roof, causing ponding on sloped roofs which forces water under shingle laps during freeze expansion.

 As described earlier, the ice buildup takes the form of a 'ski jump.'
 During some of the relatively warmer winter days, this mass of ice may partially thaw on the underside (nearest the heated zone), but remain frozen solid at the roof edge.
 This allows water to continue to find its way underneath the ice dam with no way to escape.
 Our experience over the years has been that, with each nightfall or drop in temperature outside, the water trapped under the ice dam freezes and expands, forcing its way up under laps and through just about anything (including an 'ice and water shield' membrane as shingles nailed through it compromise its effectiveness) where it then forms icicles beneath the roof surface.
 In general, water freezes and expands with such great force that it can push through most residential roofing materials that rely on lapping to shed water.